WaffleLapkin/fntools/README.md

 </pre>
 <br><br>
 ## DISCLAIMER
-This library more an fun experiment with rust, then really useful library.
+This library more an fun experiment with rust, than really useful library.

 However, in some cases it can make code a bit cleaner.